fmbenhassine/jql/README.md

 and run the following command in the root folder of the project you want to analyse:

 ```
-mvn io.github.benas:jcql-maven-plugin:0.1-SNAPSHOT:index
+mvn io.github.benas:jql-maven-plugin:0.1-SNAPSHOT:index
 ```

-This will create a file named `jcql.db` in the `target` directory that you can query with your favorite SQL client or the one provided by JCQL.
+This will create a file named `jql.db` in the `target` directory that you can query with your favorite SQL client or the provided [JQL shell](https://github.com/benas/jql#using-jql-shell).

 #### Using java

 Run the following command:

 ```
-java -jar jcql-core-{latest-version}.jar /path/to/project/to/analyse /path/to/database/directory
+java -jar jql-core-{latest-version}.jar /path/to/project/to/analyse /path/to/database/directory
 ```

 # Query your Java code with SQL